-On March 7, 2011, in connection with our entry into an agreement to acquire HGST from Hitachi, Ltd., we entered into an employment agreement with Mr. Milligan, HGST's president and chief executive officer, providing for Mr. Milligan's employment as our president upon consummation of the acquisition, which occurred on March 8, 2012.
-On September 10, 2012, we announced that Mr. Coyne had decided to retire from the company on January 2, 2013 and that Mr. Milligan would succeed Mr. Coyne as our President and Chief Executive Officer upon Mr. Coyne's retirement.
-In connection with Mr. Milligan's appointment, we entered into an amended and restated employment agreement with Mr. Milligan.
-Mr. Milligan's new employment agreement continues through March 8, 2017.
-Under Mr. Milligan's new employment agreement, Mr. Milligan is entitled to an annual base salary of \$1 million effective January 2, 2013, and he will have an annual target bonus under the ICP equal to 150% of his base salary effective with the performance period under the ICP covering the second half of fiscal 2013.
-Mr. Milligan's new employment agreement also provides for the grant of an additional performance-based stock unit award at the first regularly scheduled meeting of the Compensation Committee after January 2, 2013, which occurred on February 13, 2013.
-The target number of units subject to the award was determined by the Compensation Committee at that time so that the target number of units subject to the award on the grant date had a value of \$2 million.
+We are party to an amended and restated employment agreement with Mr. Milligan, effective as of September 6, 2012.
+Mr. Milligan's employment agreement continues through March 8, 2017.
+Under Mr. Milligan's employment agreement, Mr. Milligan is entitled to an annual base salary of \$1 million effective January 2, 2013, and an annual target bonus under the ICP equal to 150% of his base salary.
+Mr. Milligan's base salary and target bonus opportunity may be increased by the Compensation Committee in its sole discretion.
+Mr. Milligan's employment agreement also provided for the grant of an additional performance-based stock unit award, which was granted on February 13, 2013.
+The target number of units subject to that award was determined by the Compensation Committee at that time so that the target number of units subject to the award on the grant date had a value of \$2 million.
 The award was otherwise on the same terms and conditions as the PSU award previously granted to Mr. Milligan in May 2012.
 The agreement also does not contain any severance protection, although Mr. Milligan participates in our severance plans applicable to all executive officers, as described below under "Potential Payments upon Termination or Change in Control."
-Under Mr. Milligan's prior employment agreement with us (in effect for the first portion of fiscal 2013), Mr. Milligan's annual base salary wa